Gakarot-Labs/audit-work/README.md

 # Audit-Work
-This repository documents my public audit participation and review notes across multiple DeFi protocols.
+This repository documents my public audit participation and review notes across multiple protocols.

 Each folder represents one protocol review and contains summarized findings and observations focused on coverage, assumptions, and risk reasoning.